The building blocks for everyday life

 How to get here

 All applications must be made through UCAS.
-Accepted applicants will be invited to visit between November and April.
-That's when you can meet our current students and staff, including a one-to-one conversation with a member of academic staff.
+Accepted applicants will be invited to visit the Department between November and April.
+That's when you can meet our current students and staff, and have a one-to-one conversation with a member of academic staff.

 One of the following:

 The department accepts all A level subjects, except for Modern Foreign Languages taken by native speakers.

 You may be invited to interview if you can't offer any form of Further Mathematics.

 36 points overall, including HL 6 in Mathematics

 85 per cent average overall, including 85 per cent in Mathematics